 ![[Image: IMG-9848.jpg]](https://i.postimg.cc/1VF9X99f/IMG-9848.jpg)

-Even after all the expense, which included many round-trips miles away to each shop with my truck, the motor started only out of the water, but even then, most of the time wouldn't restart.
+Even after all the expense, which included many round-trip miles away to each shop with my truck, the motor started only out of the water, but even then, most of the time wouldn't restart.

 My mechanic didn't have a clue.
 He said it started for him and proved it with the lower unit in a tank of water.
 On the boat and in the water - nothing!